Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 ## Resolved Bugs

+  - Deletion modal not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger to pop up window before deleting.

+- Favicon not displaying: graphic image displayed correctly after changing the file path.

+- Form fields not populating when editing a recipe, the existing information was not displayed in each of the fields to allow editing: tweaked input to `value="{{ recipe.recipe_name }}"`

 <span id="unresolved"></span>

 ## Unresolved Bugs

-- Edit Recipe form fields not populating: when editing a recipe, the existing information was not displayed in each of the fields to allow editing.

-- Deletion modal not functioning: The modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation